RMHC Maryland is currently operating with the following protocols as of 6.7.22

 - All employees are “on-call” and asked to be available for work that may be different from regular duties, including meal service and cleaning

-- Outside groups and tours are suspended
+- Outside groups and tours will be allowed on a limited basis.

 - Additional precautions and/or limitations in common spaces within the House may be implemented if warranted.